-Stickyback Photographers in the rest of the world producing smaller sizes of portraits
+Photographers in the rest of the world producing smaller sizes of portraits

-In the information below we have tried to identify stickyback photographers outside England, Ireland, Scotland and Wales, partly from information gleaned from local newspapers.
+In the information below we have tried to identify those photographers who traded in smaller sizes of portrait photographs, mainly from information gleaned from local newspapers.
 But many of these photographers would not have used newspapers to advertise, preferring instead to advertise extensively at their premises.
-Others will not have advertised and may only become known through surviving examples of their work.
-Survivals of sticky back photos are not that common due mainly to their small size and confusion with later photo booth images.
-This is a work in progress and much more awaits discovery - we welcome any additional information on "Sticky Backs" which you may come across.
+Others will not have advertised at all and may only become known through surviving examples of their work.
+Survivals of smaller sized portrait photos are not that common due mainly to their small size and confusion with later photo booth images.
+This is a work in progress and much more awaits discovery - we would welcome any additional information on these photographers and their works which you may come across.

-Stickyback photographers have so far been found in: The Isle of Man, Tasmania, France and Belgium
+Relevant photographers have so far been found in: The Isle of Man, Tasmania, France and Belgium

 ISLE OF MAN